kotor-speedruns/kotor-speedruns.github.io/kotor2/Route Guides/Max Quests Glitchless.md

 - Run and speak to Mandalore: 1x- -> 1x-
 - `=` Click 'OK' when prompted with Party Selection screen.
 - `>` Cast Knight Speed.  `+`
-- * *We can Level up whenever we get them from here, or where ever suits you.*
+  - *We can level up whenever we get them from here, or where ever suits you.*
 - Use Psuedo-Stim Set.
 - Head past the Battle Circle to watch a cutscene with Kelborn, this will take us to the other area of the fight.
 - Run towards the door to where Mandalore is, this will spawn in more Sith Assassins.